Connway/Shibboleth/src/Dependencies/DEPENDENCY_README.txt

 		Technically nothing uses this, but in the future might use this.

 	zstd
-		This is only included for building TracyServer.
+		This is only included for building TracyServer and unused APIs in minizip-ng.
 It is not used by the engine itself.

 Linux Library Dependencies: